crsf-wg/crsf/draft-crsf-protocol.md

   RF module, flight controller, etc).

-- Length (8 bits): frame length in bytes not including the first 2 fields (destination and lenght).
+- Length (8 bits): frame length in bytes not including the first 2 fields (destination and length).
 Assuming an empty payload, the minimum value is 2 bytes.

 - Type (8 bits): frame type.